This package provides editor support for PureScript projects in Atom, based on a Language Server which uses the

 You may be able to get away without thinking about all this if your project specific setup is only required for a "full" build (e.g. browserify step) and not just for the basic compilation stage.

 Error suggestions may be triggered from some underlined compiler warnings.
-There is no additional visual indication.
-A context menu can be triggered by 'alt-enter' (PureScript: Show Quick Fixes) when the cursor is on an eligible warning.
+Suggestions apply on hover, or a context menu can be triggered by 'alt-A' (Diagnostics: Show Actions at Position) when the cursor is on an eligible warning.
 Currently fixable warnings:

 _- fill in type signature.
 Notes as above. (